asfathahamed/EDGE-Components-Hackathon-2019/README.md

 - Pagination
 - Table component

+### Component 1: Locate on map

+Using this component user can search the places and can view the places on the map with various *icon*, *photos near by*, *address details*, *rating*, *review*, etc.

+#### How to use Loacte on map component

+The component can be used using the tag i.e *<locate-on-map></locate-on-map>* in any of your parent component where you want to use.

+Apart from using the component tag, you have to follow the below steps as you will access the *Google Map* API for doing the *Geocoding*, *Text auto search*, etc.

+#### Step 1 ( Getting the Google API Key )

+Usually Google do not let you access the their cloud APIs with having the access key.
+To get the Google API Key, please

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.